2b815bd7-313b-45df-800a-fe71942b7b7a

 Because of their inherent tension, excitement and drama, sports generally translate well to visual storytelling.
 But competitive rowing - known as "crew" in North America - might not be the best example.
 The faces of the athletes tend to be grimly determined, the action is repetitive, and the rowers move quickly past a stationary observer on the shore.
 The boats are fragile and easily thrown off-balance, it’s hard to get good close-ups, and the water’s surface can betray the presence of a film crew.

 Nevertheless, director of photography Martin Ruhe, ASC and director George Clooney took on the challenge, which was leavened by terrific material and an interesting milieu.
 The film is based on the 2013 book “The Boys in the Boat,” which chronicles the true story of the eight-man University of Washington rowing team and their underdog quest to compete in the 1936 Summer Olympics.
-The complex shoot made extensive use of the PIX production platform for smooth, accurate communication.
+The complex shoot made extensive use of the Autodesk PIX production platform for smooth, accurate communication.

 Director George Clooney on location